oriskami/oriskami-node/README.md

 Ubivar's purpose is to route the e-payments received by e-commerce websites for rejection, manual verification or acceptance given their estimated risk.
-Ubivar integrates as an additional plugin in business workflows and returns the suggested routing for each transaction being processed.
-Ubivar does not demand that all resources are sent but the more data more it has, the better its  scoring accuracy.
-The only two required resources to send to the API are the `transactions` and the  `labels` that serve to classify the `transactions` as good or bad.
+Ubivar integrates as an additional plugin in your business workflow and returns the suggested routing for each of the transactions that you process.
+Ubivar does not demand that all resources are sent but the more the better scoring accuracy.
+The only two required resources are the `transactions` and the `labels` that classify the `transactions` as good or bad.
 The API is simple: you provide Ubivar your request `token`, and Ubivar provides the hooks to send and receive the resources to the API.

 # Install